 - Identify what you will take with you if you need to evacuate your home

-The Environment Agency has provided a blank template of a flood plan you can use here, simply print it out and fill out all the necessary details.
+The Environment Agency has provided a blank template of a personal flood plan that you can use, simply print it out and fill out all the necessary details.